TSRC Infrastructure and Experimental Projects – Stuff we’re building and doing

 • Shelves for radio equipment cases, test gear, APRS trackers, etc.

-• 2 NMO antenna mounts
+• 2 NMO antenna mounts (small antennas only due to thin roof metal)

 • Forward and aft cable entry ports